• Skip to primary navigation

 Although USD are readily accepted in Costa Rica, the rule of thumb is that when it’s listed in colones, pay in colones.
 When it’s listed in USD, pay in USD.
 Since supermarkets and souvenir stores (souvenir stores majority of the time) list prices in colones, it is best to use colones.

-This is due to the exchange rate which is not 500 to 1 anymore, it is approximately 620 to 1 now.
+This is due to the exchange rate which is not 500 to 1 anymore, it is approximately 540 to 1 but it has been changing every day lately.
 If you do use USD, make sure to calculate the correct exchange rate as some vendors will try to use the 500 to 1 ratio and you will lose out quite a bit!
 Learn more about handling money in Costa Rica here.

 Some souvenir stores will take credit card and if they do, we recommend to use credit card instead so you don’t need to calculate the exchange rate.
 Make sure when you use your credit card that you check exactly what they type in, check the currency they charge you in and do not let your credit card out of your sight while you don’t have it.